krg-uoi/CCC_PM/README.md

 # CCC_PM
-Concordance correlation coefficient and Pitman–Morgan test
+Concordance correlation coefficient and Pitman–Morgan test in python.

 A jupyter notebook approach.